-the disease.
-Expression analyses in cell lines transfected with the p.(Leu1139Argfs75) variant indicated escape from nonsense mediated RNAdecay (NMD) but degradation of the truncated protein.
-(Oz-Levi et al., 2012) Functional data is largely missing for other described variants.
+Beside two founder variants (c.3416del, p.(Leu1139Argfs75) in the Jewish Bukharian background and c.1319del, p.(Leu440Argfs19) in the Jewish Ashkenazi background), likely derived as new variants under a Clan Genomics hypothesis (Lupski et al., 2011), two other truncating and three missense TECPR2 variants have been associated with the disease.
+Expression analyses in cell lines transfected with the p.(Leu1139Argfs75) variant indicated escape from nonsense-mediated RNA-decay (NMD) but the degradation of the truncated protein (Oz-Levi et al., 2012).
+Functional data is largely missing for other described variants.
 This poses challenges for the interpretation of missense variants, for which normal expression of an altered protein is expected.
-All variants have been reported based on clinical overlap but have yet to be scored through the five-tier variant classification system recommended by the American College of Medical Genetics and Genomics (ACMG).
-(Richards et al., 2015) The lack of functional data, and reliable variant classification have prevented an estimation of carrier frequencies and disease incidence, genotype-phenotype correlation analyses and the ability to make a genetic diagnosis in novel cases.
+All variants have been reported based on the clinical overlap but have yet to be scored through the five-tier variant classification system recommended by the American College of Medical Genetics and Genomics (ACMG) (Richards et al., 2015).
+The lack of functional data and reliable variant classification have prevented an estimation of carrier frequencies and disease incidence, genotype-phenotype correlation analyses and the ability to make a genetic diagnosis in novel cases.

-Through an international collaboration, we assembled a cohort of 28 individuals from 24 families of different ethnic backgrounds with known/novel disease-associated TECPR2-variants.
-Based on a detailed review of the published cases and comparison with the herein described individuals, we provide a systematic quantitative clinical synopsis based on Human Phenotype Ontology (HPO).
-(Köhler et al., 2019) We provide recommendations for clinical management including surveillance and symptomatic treatment.
-An annotation and classification of all diseaseassociated variants according to the current ACMG recommendations is provided.
-(Richards et al., 2015) Using public databases, we estimate carrier frequencies and disease incidence.
-Based on this curated phenotype and genotype dataset, we propose a framework for reporting and validating TECPR2 variant alleles.
+Through international collaboration, we assembled a cohort of 28 individuals from 24 families of different ethnic backgrounds with known/novel disease-associated TECPR2-variants.
+Based on a detailed review of the published cases and comparison with the herein described individuals, we provide a systematic quantitative clinical synopsis based on Human Phenotype Ontology (HPO) (Köhler et al., 2019).
+We provide recommendations for clinical management, including surveillance and symptomatic treatment.
+Annotation and classification of all disease-associated variants according to the current ACMG recommendations are provided (Richards et al., 2015).
+Using public databases, we estimate carrier frequencies and disease incidence.
+Based on this curated phenotype and genotype data set, we propose a framework for reporting and validating TECPR2 variant alleles.

-MATERIALS AND METHODS
+2 | MATERIALS AND METHODS